tzweigle/TechBlog/Readme.md

  * A Secure Desktop is a desktop that is out of scope of other applications accessibility that will display when a UAC alert is prompted. you can turn this setting off in Local policies, security options and scroll down to User account control: switch to the secure desktop when prompting for elevation.
 This will prevent the darkened background and locking of accessibility when UAC would prompt.

 Group policy editor changes the registry that windows loads

---Lets play around with local group policy editor
+ - Lets play around with local group policy editor centralized control for

---centralized control for

 1.user settings